Our April Garden Starting Schedule

 April is the time when we put most of our seeds under soil and things continue to ramp up with the gardening season.

 If you haven’t started planting yet, April is definitely the month you can’t miss.
 This month is the point of no return for vegetables you didn’t plant in March.
 If you aren’t yet ready with your indoor garden, chances are good you will need to buy some of your garden starts for your garden.

 The Scope Of April’s Gardening Activities

-April is the time when we usually have 3-4 seedling trays going, preparing our veggies for their next stage in life.
+April is the time when we usually have 3-4 seedling trays going and are super busy preparing our veggies for their next stage in life.

 We are also maintaining the seedlings that we seeded in March.
 Our seeds have sprouted and now we’re well into the process of transplanting our seedlings to their final home before they go into the garden.

 This management process includes culling multiple seeds that may have sprouted and ensuring “one plant per growth site” principles.
 This is one of our most basic gardening tips that will get you great garden starts!

 You can thin your plants out multiple ways.
 We use a set of fine cutters to snip off our plants.
 You also have the option of carefully transplanting extra plants to a new, dedicated growth site.
 We just snip them because it’s easier, faster and seeds are cheap.